-The College notes that Courses in First Aid Management of Anaphylaxis 22578VIC and Courses in Allergy and Anaphylaxis Awareness 10710NAT are face-to-face courses that comply with the training requirements outlined in Ministerial Order 706.
+The College notes that Courses in First Aid Management of Anaphylaxis 22578VIC is a face-to-face course that complies with the training requirements outlined in Ministerial Order 706.
 College staff, who have completed these courses will have met the anaphylaxis training requirements for the documented period.